 Transfer Credit Policies

-- Transcripts of record from colleges or universities accredited by the Higher Learning Commission (HLC) or other regional associations will be given full value.
+- Transcripts of record from colleges or universities accredited by the Higher Learning Commission (HLC) will be given full value.

 - Courses will be listed under the name of the transferring institution.
 Courses will be equated to TCC disciplines, course numbers, and credit hours, and the grade assigned will be the grade awarded by the transferring institution.